reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 Secondary processors
 ''''''''''''''''''''

-Canon cameras are generally multi-processor systems.
+Canon cameras are generally multiprocessor systems.
 Since our understanding of all these processors is quite limited, we attempt to emulate only one of them at a time (at least for the time being) and model the secondary processors as regular `peripherals`__.